oc-shopaholic/oc-tailwind-shopaholic-theme/docs/user-stories/US08-SignUp.md

 # US-08: Sign Up

-As a User I can Sign up to the shop so that I can later perform US-7.
+As a User I can Sign up to the system so that I can later perform US-7.

 ## **Acceptance criteria:**